erkac/f5-demo-lab/F5-CLI/README.md

 ### ./04_as3.sh

 * Install the latest version of AS3 extension to BIG-IP.
-* Install the example declarations from asd `../AS3/` folder.
+* Install the example declarations from the `../AS3/` folder.
 * The same as in DO, please check for the result of AS3 declaration:

 ```json